What's Health Education? - Duke's Materia Tonica

 Health Education is Not to be Confused with Public Health Education

-Public health education is learning sanitation in personal residences, community facilities, and the environment.
+Public health education is the study of sanitation in personal residences, community facilities, and the environment.
 Examples of public health sanitation include: kitchen and bathroom cleanliness, sewage systems, garbage collections, and cleaning buildings and maintaining the integrity of the environment and fostering a sustainable ecosystem.